-Substitute Senate Bill No. 1439 seeks to amend the definition of "child sexual abuse material" in Connecticut law by repealing Section 53a-193 and introducing a broader definition.
-The new definition includes any visual depiction of sexually explicit conduct involving a person under sixteen years of age or a subject that appears indistinguishable from a person under that age.
-The bill clarifies that the determination of indistinguishability will be made by the trier of fact and explicitly states that this definition does not apply to drawings, cartoons, sculptures, or paintings of minors.
+Substitute Senate Bill No. 1439 aims to amend the definition of "child sexual abuse material" in Connecticut law by repealing Section 53a-193 and introducing a broader definition.
+The new definition includes any visual depiction of sexually explicit conduct involving a person under sixteen years of age, or where the subject appears indistinguishable from a person under that age.
+The bill clarifies that the determination of indistinguishability is based on whether an ordinary person would perceive the subject as an actual minor engaging in such conduct.
+Importantly, the bill specifies that this definition does not apply to artistic representations such as drawings, cartoons, sculptures, or paintings of minors.

 JUD Joint Favorable Substitute: